brainsum/ldap_sso_auth/README.md

 INTRODUCTION
 ------------

-This Simple LDAP SSO module integrates a Drupal ...
+This LDAP SSO Auth module integrates a Drupal ...

 REQUIREMENTS
 ------------